-Objectives Project Status Comments Scope Project delivered within the approved scope. • - The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
+Objectives Project Status Comments Project Delivery Scope Project delivered within the approved scope. • The Project includes a new four-lane bridge, improved connections to, from and near the bridge and dedicated walking and cycling lanes and is on track to be delivered within the approved scope.
 Schedule Project delivered within the approved schedule. • - Schedule related risks and issues are being monitored.
 The new bridge remains on track to open in 2024.
-Project Delivery Budget Project delivered within the approved budget of \$1.377 billion. • Project spending for the month of January 2023 was \$11.5 million.
-Total Project spending to date is \$649.4 million; the Project is forecast to be delivered within budget.
-Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy. • The health and safety plan for the Project work is in place.
+Budget Project delivered within the approved budget of \$1.377 billion. • Project spending for the month of February 2023 was \$13.3 million.
+Total Project spending to date is \$662.7 million; the Project is forecast to be delivered within budget.
+Safety Ensure that Project work is performed safely and in compliance with all applicable safety regulations, and in accordance with government policy.
+The health and safety plan for the Project work is in place.
 The plan includes specific COVID-19 protocols.
 Lost Time Injury Frequency Rate (LTIFR) for the Project is 0.7 The average Injury Rate for Bridge, Overpass, or Viaduct Construction or Repair from 2021 is 1.2 per WorkSafeBC.
-Quality Implement an effective Quality Management System. • - Continued monitoring the Structural Steel fabrication, including steel component testing.
+Quality Implement an effective Quality Management System. - Continued monitoring the Structural Steel fabrication, including steel component testing.
 Environmental Ensure our work is performed in an environmentally responsible manner. • Continued discussions with the Contractor on environmental offsetting requirements for the Existing Bridge Demolition Fisheries Act Authorization (FAA).
-On January 18, 2023, the Environmental Assessment Office (EAO) issued a Non-compliance Order, relating to the management of hydrocarbons for inwater work.
-The Vancouver Fraser Port Authority (VFPA) issued a subsequent order.
-Both orders required certain conditions to be met prior to work recommencing.
-The EAO and VFPA lifted their respective Orders for construction proceeding on January 24.
-Archaeology Ensure the work is performed in a manner that meets the standards of the Heritage Conservation Act. • - Continued to progress the archaeological field program in collaboration with Indigenous groups.
+The Contractor provided the Environmental Assessment Office (EAO) and the Vancouver Fraser Port Authority (VFPA) plans for hydrocarbon management to meet the requirements of the January 2023 Non-Compliance Order.
+Archaeology Ensure the work is performed in a manner that meets the standards of the Heritage Conservation Act. - Continued to progress the archaeological field program in collaboration with Indigenous groups.
+Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews.
+Continued work in-river on the Pier S1 tower and the Pier N1 foundation.
+Continued work on-land at Piers S2, S3, S4, S5, S6, S7, S8, N2, and N3.
+Continued daily site monitoring and reporting.

-Objectives Project Status Comments Design and Construction Provide design and technical oversight, coordinate and manage activities on site and conduct compliance reviews. • Work in-river on the Pier S1 tower and Pier N1 foundation continued.
-Work on-land at Piers S2, S3, S4, S5, S6, S7, S8, N2, and N3 continued.
-Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • - Ongoing coordination and collaboration with BCIB to implement the CBA and meet workforce requirements.
-Partners/Stakeholders Indigenous Groups Continue to build and maintain a positive collaborative working relationship. • - Continued to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
-Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued handover/transfer agreement discussions regarding the existing bridge with TransLink.
+Community Benefits Work collaboratively with BC Infrastructure Benefits Inc. (BCIB) to successfully implement the Community Benefits Agreement (CBA). • - Ongoing coordination and collaboration with BCIB to implement the CBA and meet workforce requirements. ်လ Indigenous Groups Continue to build and maintain a positive collaborative working relationship. - Continued to engage with the Identified Indigenous Groups in relation to Project permitting and opportunities.
+Partners/Stakeholders Third Parties Continue to build and maintain positive relationships and secure agreements with Project partners and other third parties. • Continued handover/transfer agreement discussions regarding the existing bridge with TransLink.
 Continued agreement discussions with TELUS and railway companies.
-Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • - Continued engagement with local residents, stakeholders and the public.
+Public and Stakeholder Engagement Continue to build and maintain positive relationships with the community and other stakeholders. • - Continued engagement with residents, stakeholders, and the public.

-Status Description Managing critical issues, negotiating resolution; action required immediately - Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required
+Status Description Managing critical issues, negotiating resolution; action required immediately • Managing some issues, negotiating resolution; action required in the near term Stay the Course - no action required